ibm-cloud-docs/codeengine/deploy-job.md

 ### Accessing job details with the CLI
 {: #access-jobdetails-cli}

-To view job details of your job with the CLI, use the `job get` command..
+To view details of your job with the CLI, use the `job get` command.

 ```
 ibmcloud ce job get --name testjob